19hours/sg-statutes/Acts/State Courts Act.md

 [42/2005]

-(2) The Chief District Judge, with the concurrence of the Chief Justice, may, where he considers it necessary or expedient to improve efficiency in the administration of justice, by order direct that any class or description of pending actions or applications before the Court shall be converted to and be continued as actions or applications commenced or made by way of a writ of summons or an originating summons, as is appropriate.
+(2) The Presiding Judge of the State Courts, with the concurrence of the Chief Justice, may, where he considers it necessary or expedient to improve efficiency in the administration of justice, by order direct that any class or description of pending actions or applications before the Court shall be converted to and be continued as actions or applications commenced or made by way of a writ of summons or an originating summons, as is appropriate.

 [42/2005]

+[Act 5 of 2014 wef 14/04/2014]

+[4/2010 wef 17/02/2010]

 (3) Where pursuant to subsection (1) or (2) any pending action or application has been converted to an action or application commenced or made by way of a writ of summons or an originating summons —